Official Logo Orange

 The Snitch Crew

-Imagine noticing that your neighbor’s yard is overgrown or seeing garbage piling up outside a local business.
-Reporting these issues can help improve your community, but there’s a right way and a wrong way to file complaints.
-Filing reports ethically builds trust, preserves harmony, and protects neighbors from unnecessary conflict.
-This guide shows you how to responsibly report code violations, ensuring your efforts help—not harm—your community.
+You notice a neighbor’s yard is badly overgrown, or garbage piling up outside a local business.
+Reporting it can improve your community, but there’s a right way and a wrong way to file.
+Reporting ethically, about a real condition, not a person, keeps the process fair and keeps you out of an unnecessary feud.
+This guide shows you how to report code violations responsibly so your effort helps your community instead of fueling conflict.

 How Unethical Complaints Hurt Your Community

-• Wasted resources: Cities spend valuable time investigating complaints based on grudges rather than genuine problems.
+• Wasted resources: cities spend time investigating grudges instead of genuine problems.

-Collect solid evidence: clear photographs, videos, and written notes specifying the date, location, and nature of the issue.
-Well-documented complaints help cities act quickly and accurately.
+Collect solid documentation: clear photos or video, plus notes on the date, location, and nature of the issue.
+Well-documented complaints help the city act quickly and accurately.

-Ask yourself: “Will this complaint genuinely improve community safety or cleanliness?”
-If the issue is minor, a friendly conversation with your neighbor might solve it without formal reporting.
+Ask whether the complaint genuinely improves safety or cleanliness.
+If the issue is minor, a direct, friendly conversation with your neighbor may solve it without a formal complaint.

 Ethical Reporting FAQ